 12/12 took on additional significance in 2011 and again in 2012.
 In 2011, it was the date that we left our suburban lives in Madeira to take our then 11-year old twins on a year-long trip around the world.
 The experiences we shared over the subsequent twelve months have been well-documented in the various posts of this blog, and I thank everyone who has read them and everyone who has shared some kind words about them.
 The trip was amazing in every sense of the word, and gave the four of us lifetimes worth of memories.

 Being back home was great, and it was fantastic to see our family and friends again.
-We were bombarded by questions about the trip (most frequent: favorite place and best food.
+We were bombarded by questions about the trip.
+The most frequent: favorite place and best food.
 Answer to both, at least for me: San Sebastian, Spain.
-Annie agreed the best food was San Sebastian, but her favorite place was Cambodia) and we never EVER got tired of talking about the trip.
-It was fun to run into people who had followed the trip on this blog or through Facebook or both.
+Annie agreed the best food was San Sebastian, but her favorite place was Cambodia.
+We never EVER got tired of talking about the trip.
+It was fun to run into people who had followed the trip on this blog or through Facebook or both and talk in person about our experiences.
 One of my favorite early encounters upon our return was at Kroger in Madeira.
-Annie and I went there together one weekday morning and were stopped by a woman wearing a Madeira hat and a Madeira pullover and she said it was great to see us, and what a great time she had following the trip and went on and on, which was very enjoyable.
+Annie and I went there together one weekday morning and were stopped by a woman wearing a Madeira hat and a Madeira pullover and she said it was great to see us, and what a great time she had following the trip and she went on and on, which was very enjoyable.
 That continued for about five or ten minutes and then she said, "well I'll let you two go, great to see you!"
 We said "thanks, great to see you too!" and as we turned the corner and walked down another aisle Annie and I looked at each other and each said we had no idea who that was!
 But we enjoyed our momentary pseudo-celebrity status.

 Over the next few months as we settled back into life in the suburbs, we got to tell our story over and over again.
 And now, a year later, it has become this fantastic thing we did.
 We are, and (at least to us) forever will be, the Family That Took A Trip Around The World.
 It's something of which Annie and I and the kids are pretty proud.
 At the same time, we try to be as humble as possible about it, and I still feel very fortunate that we were able to do it.

 But here we are on December 12, 2013.
 I find myself with extremely mixed emotions.
 It's great to be back in familiar territory, and be able to part of the lives of family and friends and be in our house with our stuff.
-A year on the road is an unbelievable adventure filled with so many different once in a lifetime experiences.
+A year on the road is an unbelievable adventure filled with so many different once-in-a-lifetime experiences.
 But at the same time it wears on you.
-We stayed in over one hundred different apartments, hotels, houses, aparthotels, condos etc and after all that time and location changes you get a little weary of trying to find the things you need to get through the day.
+We stayed in over one hundred different apartments, hotels, houses, aparthotels, condos etc. and after all that time and changes of location, you get a little weary of trying to find the things you need to get through the day.
 No whining here, I would do it again if I could.
 However, familiarity is something you really miss when you don't have it for as long as we did.

 Once this December 12th is behind us, there will be a little emptiness that I think Annie and I and the kids (to a lesser degree) will feel.
 For the past year, almost every day we have thought back to what we were doing a year ago.
-There is a calendar we have that we picked up early in the trip in New Zealand where we kept track of what we were doing along the way.
-It was fun in April of this year to look at the date in 2012 and say oh, this is the day we went to Great Wall of China, or oh look it's that date in May that we took the ferry from Croatia to Italy, or hey, it's that day in September that we wound up going to see Bayern Munich play at Allianz Arena.
+We have a calendar we picked up early in the trip in New Zealand where we kept track of what we were doing along the way.
+It was fun in April of this year to look at the date in 2012 and say "Oh, this is the day we went to Great Wall of China," or "Look it's that date in May that we took the ferry from Croatia to Italy," or "Hey, it's that day in September that we wound up going to see Bayern Munich play at Allianz Arena!"
 That calendar will always be a part of our lives, and we can forever recall that we were in Croatia on my birthday for instance, but there was something really special this year looking back to what was going on 365 days earlier.

 Being willing to take on a challenge is probably the one thing I hope that we come away with as I think back to what began two years ago today and ended 365 days ago.
 I'm proud that we were able to make the decision to take a chance with our lives and do something different that all of us would remember and would impact us forever.
 We wanted our kids (and ourselves) to see that there are a lot of different ways that people live their lives and that we have so much more than so many other people in other parts of the world.
 And we learned (as cheesy as it sounds) that having "stuff" doesn't equate with happiness.